slayerrr12/WaveSlayer/README.md

 ## Requirements

 To run this chatbot, you will need to have Python 3.x installed on your system.
-You will also need to install the following packages:

-- `tensorflow`
-- `nltk`

 You can install these packages using the following command: